 • Breakfast in the Classroom counts as instructional time.

 • The 2019-20 executive budget provided $2.3 million to eliminate students’ reduced-price copayment for both breakfast and lunch.
 Students who qualify for reduced-price school meals receive breakfast, lunch, and snacks at no cost.
-The State supplements the cost to school districts by providing an additional 25 cents per meal and 15 cents per snack — which was once covered by students — to their state reimbursement for reduced-price meals.
-Read NYS Guidance on this policy.
+The State supplements the cost to school districts by providing an additional 25 cents per meal and 15 cents per snack—which was once covered by students—to their state reimbursement for reduced-price meals.

 View Factsheet (PDF)